|

 is proven that there are many benefits from this form of training, they take to

 it more easily.
-The modern rugby schedule also does not help with this regard.
+The modern rugby schedule also does not help in this regard.

 Players finish one season and start preparing for another soon after.
 As a well-planned core strength and stability program takes place over a long period, it